hsahni55h/Reinforcement-Learning/notes.md

   - In this case, we refer to a complete sequence of interaction, from start to finish, as an episode.
   - Episodic tasks come to an end whenever the agent reaches a terminal state.

-- Reward hypothesis: All goals can be framed as the maximization of the expected cummulative reward.
+- Reward hypothesis: All goals can be framed as the maximization of (expected) cumulative reward.

 - Discounted Return
 For an arbitrary time step 𝑡, both refer to: